Michelle Shimberg, Chair

-Christi Flynn, Chair
+Christi Flynn, Vice Chair

 Christi Flynn has devoted much of her adult life harnessing her boundless energy, creativity, and positive outlook on life to making a difference in the lives of others.
 After successfully pursuing a career in marketing and event management for high tech clients like Microsoft, Christi retired and turned her focus to the most important things in her life: being the world’s best wife and mother, and volunteering.
 Christi sought out volunteer roles within the Greek community, wanting to give back and help other women experience the deep friendships she found as a Tri Delta at the University of Washington.